A perennial ryegrass trial plot at Kansas State University’s Rocky Ford Turfgrass Research Center in Manhattan, Kan. Photo by Andrew Hartsock

 NTEP quietly released its Turfgrass Trial Explorer Version 1.0 earlier this month and along with it the promise of a kinder, gentler NTEP experience.

-“There’s just a lot there,” says Corey Barnes, GSCAA Class A superintendent at Chambersburg Country Club in Chambersburg, Pa., and a 12-year association member who admits to slogging through NTEP’s data dreariness far more during
+“There’s just a lot there,” says Corey Barnes, GCSAA Class A superintendent at Chambersburg Country Club in Chambersburg, Pa., and a 12-year association member who admits to slogging through NTEP’s data dreariness far more during

 his time at Horry-Georgetown Technical College than in the years since.
 “There’s a lot of good stuff there, but I remember my classmates not really understanding it all.”